tegola-hubs/tegola-hubs.github.com/_posts/2013-01-03-rerouting.md

-The first indication for me that something was wrong came, naturally, from the monitoring system -- which is just the [Nagios] software running on a computer at the [School of Informatics] over a VPN.
+The first indication for me that something was wrong came, naturally, from the monitoring system -- which is just the [Nagios] software running on a computer that connects to the network over a VPN.
 Mailboxes were filled to overflowing with alerts loudly proclaiming that "everything" was "down".
 Oh dear.
 Looking into this it quickly became apparent that the far end of the VPN connection was